-Jesus came to comfort all who mourn.. and to adorn each one with a glorious garland instead of ashes.
-He came to offer the oil of gladness to those who were mourning, and to clothe them in a mantle of praise instead of being covered in a spirit of fainting.
-Jesus came, so that God would be exulted, and His name would be praised and glorified.
+Jesus came to comfort all who mourn.. and to adorn each one with a glorious garland of beauty, instead of ashes.
+He came to offer the oil of gladness to those who were mourning and to clothe them in a mantle of praise instead of being covered in a spirit of fainting.
+Jesus came so that God would be exalted, and His name would be praised and glorified.

 Levi, who was also called Matthew, was one such individual, who was called by the Lord to follow Me.
 He was not a righteous man, but a sinner in need of salvation.
-He was a Jewish employee of Rome, who was hired to gather crippling taxes from his downtrodden country-men, and who probably cheated many people - as was the habit of those money-grubbing tax-gathers, in the days of Christ.
+He was a Jewish employee of Rome, who was hired to gather crippling taxes from his downtrodden countrymen.
+Matthew was probably a man who cheated many people - as was the habit of those money-grubbing tax-gathers, in the days of Christ.

-However, the Pharisees and their scribes started grumbling at the disciples, and asked, 'Why do you eat and drink with the tax collectors and sinners?'
+However, the Pharisees and scribes started grumbling at the disciples, and derided them by asking, 'Why do you eat and drink with the tax collectors and sinners?'
 It was then that Jesus answered these legalistic religionists, who were so self-righteous in their own eyes, with these astonishing words.
 It is not those who are well who need a physician, but those who are sick.
 Jesus had not come to call those that are righteous, but sinners to repentance.